KhronosGroup/KTX-Software/interface/java_binding/README.md

 Pass `-DKTX_FEATURE_JNI=ON` when configuring the CMake build for `libktx` so that `libktx-jni` and `libktx.jar` are built as well.

-This will place the libraries in the \<config\> directory of the build directory you configured with CMake and the JAR in the `target` directory in `interfaces/java_binding`.
+This will place the libraries in a sub-directory of the build directory you configured with CMake corresponding to the configuration you are building, usually `Debug` or `Release` and the JAR in the `target` directory in `interfaces/java_binding`.
 When building your application, include this JAR in the build.

 The installers install the JAR is the same library directory as `libktx` and `libktx-jni`.
+On GNU/Linux and macOS this is `/usr/local/lib`.

 ## Manually Build JAR